United Therapeutics Co. (NASDAQ:UTHR) CEO Martine A. Rothblatt Sells 3,082 Shares

 United Therapeutics Co.
-(NASDAQ:UTHR) CEO Martine A. Rothblatt sold 3,082 shares of the business’s stock in a transaction that occurred on Monday, December 20th.
-The shares were sold at an average price of $200.00, for a total value of $616,400.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+(NASDAQ:UTHR) CEO Martine A. Rothblatt sold 3,082 shares of United Therapeutics stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $213.31, for a total transaction of $657,421.42.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-United Therapeutics (NASDAQ:UTHR) last issued its earnings results on Wednesday, November 3rd.
-The biotechnology company reported $3.42 EPS for the quarter, beating the consensus estimate of $3.37 by $0.05.
-The company had revenue of $444.70 million during the quarter, compared to analysts’ expectations of $421.45 million.
+United Therapeutics (NASDAQ:UTHR) last announced its earnings results on Wednesday, November 3rd.
+The biotechnology company reported $3.42 earnings per share for the quarter, beating the consensus estimate of $3.37 by $0.05.
 United Therapeutics had a net margin of 27.94% and a return on equity of 12.93%.
-The business’s revenue for the quarter was up 17.0% compared to the same quarter last year.
-During the same period in the previous year, the company earned $3.84 EPS.
-Research analysts predict that United Therapeutics Co. will post 11.37 EPS for the current fiscal year.
+The firm had revenue of $444.70 million during the quarter, compared to the consensus estimate of $421.45 million.
+During the same quarter in the previous year, the company posted $3.84 EPS.
+The firm’s revenue for the quarter was up 17.0% on a year-over-year basis.
+As a group, analysts expect that United Therapeutics Co. will post 11.36 earnings per share for the current year.

 United Therapeutics Corp. operates as a biotechnology company, which engages in the development and commercialization of products for patients with chronic and life-threatening diseases.
 The firm markets and sells commercial therapies to treat pulmonary arterial hypertension and high-risk neuroblastoma.